RoRoche/AndroidStarter/architecture.md

 ### The ORM way

-In software development, the Object-relational mapping (ORM) is a widely-used technique.
+In software development, the Object-Relational Mapping (ORM) is a widely used technique.
 Different libraries exist for the various languages (Doctrine for PHP or Hibernate for Java for example).

 The motivation to use an ORM is to easily set up and configure a SQLite database on Android.
 It's also very powerful when setting up relationships.
 At least, it provides a very fluent API to execute CRUD operations on the database.